What is the ITV and Who Needs It?

 Warning: Driving with a red sticker

 With a red sticker (Desfavorable) you may only drive directly to a garage or to the ITV station.
-Any other journey will result in a fine of up to 300 EUR.
+Any other journey will result in a fine of 200 to 500 EUR.

 Preparation Tips